API proxy vs API gateway: What works for you?

 • Monitoring and analytics: Proxies often come with built-in analytics and monitoring, allowing you to track API usage and performance.

-• Microservices architecture: For organisations using microservices architecture, API proxies enable routing requests to different microservices based on the API endpoint.
+• Microservices architecture: For organizations using microservices architecture, API proxies enable routing requests to different microservices based on the API endpoint.

 What is the difference between an API gateway and proxy?